 So I decided to make these teeny tiny cute little test tube propagation stands using PVC pipe.
 I didn’t need to cut these, either—I just used a pre-cut piece of PVC pipe coupling.
-I got the idea from these concrete and pipe candlestick holders I made a few years ago.

 I don’t remember how much it was, but it was well under $1!
 And since each of my test tubes was $1, that makes this a pretty affordable DIY.
 (By the way, these are white when you buy them.)